An adorable little angle. By "little," of course we mean "smaller than 90 degrees in measure."

 A hybrid of a line and a segment.
 It has one endpoint, but then goes off forever in the other direction.
 It's like a ray of sunshine that starts at the sun and then continues on forever.

-An angle that's exactly 90°.
-Naturally, that means any angle that isn't 90° is wrong.
+An angle that measures exactly 90°.
+Naturally, that means any angle that doesn't measure 90° is wrong.

 An angle that measures 180°.
 The title a straight line gives itself when it wants to seem more impressive.

 Two angles that add up to 180°.
 It doesn't matter if they're adjacent or on different planets.

 Points, lines, and planes.
 While we can describe them in great detail, there's a slight problem in defining